DavidMercier/TriDiMap/docs/index.rst

 Acknowledgements
 -----------------
-The author is grateful to `Dr. Jiri Nemecek <http://ksm.fsv.cvut.cz/~nemecek/?page=resume&lang=en>`_ from `Czech Technical University <https://www.cvut.cz/en>`_, Czech Republic (Prague) and to Dr. Nicholas Randall from `Anton Paar <https://www.anton-paar.com>`_, for discussions and many advices about nanoindentation mapping.
+The author is grateful to `Dr. Jiri Nemecek <http://ksm.fsv.cvut.cz/~nemecek/?page=resume&lang=en>`_ from `Czech Technical University <https://www.cvut.cz/en>`_, Czech Republic (Prague) and to Dr. Nicholas Randall from `Alemnis AG <https://alemnis.com/>`_, for discussions and many advices about nanoindentation mapping.

 The author is grateful to Jean-François Vanhumbeeck and Xavier Vanden Eynde (`CRM Group <www.crmgroup.be>`_, Belgium (Liège)), for fruitful discussion and co-authoring of reference papers.